 - Repeat the last step.
 Spray again and then immediately blot again.
 Spraying twice helps make sure you got enough coverage.
 You can repeat this for a third time, but you run the risk of the bleach bleeding outside of your stencil.
 I would not recommend spraying more than 3 times.

-- Wait and watch the design lighten and/or change color.
+- Wait and watch the design lighten and/or change from its original color.
 This can vary in time depending on the brand and color of the shirt.
 Some of mine took just 5-8 minutes to get to the color I want them at, while others took 20-30 minutes.
-Different shirts from different brands may bleach to a different color – it depends on the kind of dyes they use.
+Different shirts from different brands may bleach in different ways and a different color – it really depends on the kind of dyes used.
 When bleaching some shirts, it is difficult to tell how much lighter the design is getting, because the shirt is wet from the bleach.
 I had this issue with both of my blue Millennium Falcon shirts.

-- If you’re wanting to speed up the lightening process somewhat, you can set the shirt out in the sun for a few minutes.
+- If you’re wanting an easy way to speed up the lightening process somewhat, you can set the shirt out in the sun for a few minutes.
 The heat and UV rays help the chemical process and your results will be lighter.

 - After about 7 – 10 minutes, dunk the shirt in cold water to stop the bleaching process.
 Once your design has reached the color you want it to be, immediately dunk it in the cold water you have waiting.
 No need to peel off the freezer paper, just dunk it in.
 You also don’t want to wait until the bleach is dry, as that will degrade and eat the fibers and cause holes.

-- Wash the shirt on a cold cycle by itself with 1 cup of Hydrogen Peroxide to fully stop the chemical reaction of the bleach.
+- Wash the shirt in your washing machine on a cold cycle by itself with 1 cup of Hydrogen Peroxide to fully stop the chemical reaction of the bleach.
 Don’t wash with your normal clothing as there is still bleach in the shirt.

 - Dry as normal, and revel at your amazing new creation!